-Although late rebidding often has a role to play in responding to forecast price spikes and reducing anticipated market volatility, recent behaviour in Queensland has resulted in price spikes, specifically towards the end of 30-minute trading intervals.2
+Although late rebidding often has a role to play in responding to forecast price spikes and reducing anticipated market volatility, recent behaviour in Queensland has resulted in price spikes, specifically towards the end of 30-minute trading intervals.3

 While offers apply to a whole 30-minute trading interval, rebids can be made during the trading interval and these affect the remaining 5-minute dispatch interval(s).
-Therefore, rebids made towards the end of a trading interval, to which other generators and consumers have difficulty in physically responding, can have the effect of significantly increasing the price in the final dispatch interval.
+Therefore, rebids made towards the end of a trading interval, to which other generators and consumers have difficulty in responding, can have the effect of significantly increasing the price in the final dispatch interval.
 Further, due to the settlement price being the average of that for the six dispatch intervals forming the trading interval, price changes in the final dispatch interval will apply to all energy consumed over the trading interval.

-The draft rule
+The second draft rule

-The Commission considers that these issues indicate that the current rules are not adequately setting reasonable boundaries on the ability of participants to influence price outcomes to the detriment of other participants and in a way that is not reflective of an efficient market.
+The Commission considers that the current rules do not set adequate boundaries on the ability of some participants to influence price outcomes to the detriment of others.
+This is not reflective of an efficient market.